 Plato describes Atlantis as rich in statues, and in Syracuse, as is known from the stories of various ancient authors, one could see many beautiful statues of the gods.

 Further, G. Rudberg asks the question: why is the description of the palace in Atlantis so short and devoid of details?
 The answer can be very simple if we take into account that the prototype was Syracuse.
-This is due to the fact that Dionysius the Elder, unlike other rulers, did not live in Ortigia in a luxurious palace, but in Isthm, and security was valued more than comfort.
+This is due to the fact that Dionysius the Elder, unlike other rulers, did not live in Ortygia in a luxurious palace, but at the Isthmus, and security was valued more than comfort.

 In the description of Atlantis, an important role is played by the description of water sources.
-G. Rudberg recalls the many springs around Syracuse, and even in Ortigia there is such a spring with fresh water, the Arethus fountain.
+G. Rudberg recalls the many springs around Syracuse, and even in Ortygia there is such a spring with fresh water, the Arethusa fountain.
 The following is a comparison of the ports of Atlantis and Syracuse.
 And finally, fortifications and city fortifications are compared.
 Then comes a detailed description of the massive walls surrounding Syracuse during the time of Dionysius the Elder and built by his order.
-This description ends with the conclusion that Syracuse in the IV century BC. e. gave Plato more material than Athens.
+This description ends with the conclusion that Syracuse in the 4th century BC gave Plato more material than Athens.

 In addition, G. Rudberg reserves Plato the right to fiction and notes elements of fantasy (this applies to military equipment, unusual rituals, which are discussed at the end of Critias, etc.).
 Concluding the review of coincidences, G. Rudberg draws attention to another plot, namely, the degeneration process in Atlantis.
 The material for comparison is Plato’s letters, in particular the seventh and second, which indicate that during his second visit to Syracuse he noticed a decline in morals and social instability.